CARNIVORE DIET

 Nutrient-Dense Foods

 On the carnivore diet, nutrient-dense foods come from high-quality animal-based sources like grass-fed beef, organ meats, wild-caught fish, and eggs.
-These foods provide a rich array of proteins, healthy fats, and vital nutrients such as iron, zinc, vitamin B12, and omega-3 fatty acids, all essential for optimal muscle function, brain health, and immune system support.
+These foods provide a rich array of proteins, healthy fats, and vital nutrients like iron, zinc, vitamin B12, and omega-3 fatty acids, all essential for optimal muscle function, brain health, and immune system support.

 Sodium/Potassium/Magnesium Balance